 - Jacques Lebrun, engine programmer and tech director on the Dragon Age series, left in September 2018 to join Improbable.

 - Fernando Melo, technical manager on JE and (online) producer on DA1–4, left in August 2019.

 Given this extensive list, we have to ask ourselves whether the current BioWare will ever be able to produce anything like their classic titles again, given that the specific amalgamation of creative talents responsible for those titles has been all but scattered on the winds.
-Apart from a few stragglers like Mark Darrah (programmer on BG2, NWN, and JE, and executive producer of the Dragon Age series), Preston Watamaniuk (designer on NWN, KotOR, ME1-3, and DA2), Derek Watts (lead artist on NWN, JE, KotOR, and the Mass Effect trilogy), and the resurgent Casey Hudson, who is there to really carry Classic BioWare's torch?
+Apart from a few stragglers like Preston Watamaniuk (designer on NWN, KotOR, ME1-3, and DA2) and Derek Watts (lead artist on NWN, JE, KotOR, and the Mass Effect trilogy), who is there to really carry Classic BioWare's torch?